If you can’t find out why your dog’s itchy, maybe you are looking in the wrong place?

 - Do not feed your dog any carbs if your dog has an ‘itch’, ‘yeast’, or ‘fungal’ issue until that problem is resolved.

 - Re-establish the healthy microbes with a highly-diverse, commensal blend of probiotics.

 - Feed your dog a prebiotic that will feed the probiotics, (examples being chlorella or apple).

 - If you suspect your dog has a leaky gut, contact MicroMed for our Leaky Gut Protocol.

-- If your dog is suffering inflammatory issues, such as hotspots, pink inflamed skin patches, and mild, digestive issues, MicroMed recommends sprinkling the herb slippery elm, as a powder, onto your dogs food, and mixing it in, for a period of a month or so.
+- If your dog is suffering inflammatory issues, such as hotspots, pink inflamed skin patches, and mild digestive issues, MicroMed recommends 1/2 tsp of the herb slippery elm (as a powder), mixed with a small amount of water and then stirred into your dog’s food.
+Continue this for a period of a month or so.

 - Add an antioxidant, preferably a polyphenol-rich antioxidant (think red, yellow and orange foods such as sweet peppers, carrots, pumpkin).
 Polyphenols have the capacity to change the bacterial populations in the gut of your dog.
 They can bind to and alter the cell membranes of bad bacteria, interfering with their activity and growth.
 If we simply allow our dogs a healthy, fresh diet, nature can take care of the rest.

 Just like humans, dogs can react to a variety of things including grass or certain types of food.
 But if your dog has had long-term skin or health issues, they likely have a leaky gut.
 It can be difficult to get a diagnosis of this, as it’s not widely taught in New Zealand yet.
 However, MicroMed has an easy leaky gut protocol for dogs of all shapes and sizes to help them get back to optimal health.
 Instead of treating the symptoms your dog has, it’s time to start treating the root causes.